proustpunk/Scholar/README.md

-# Scholara — AI Study Notes & Q&A
+# Scholar — AI Study Notes & Q&A

 Scholara is an AI-powered study tool that turns scanned textbook PDFs into structured notes and lets you ask questions about what you're studying.
 Upload a book, index its chapters, and let the AI do the reading.